Learning Curves for Decision Making in Supervised Machine Learning: A Survey: Introduction

-This paper is structured into three main parts.
-Sec.~\ref{sec:background} presents relevant background knowledge on learning curves including formal definitions and the terminology relevant for the remainder.
-Sec.~\ref{sec:taxonomy} introduces our taxonomy of the usage of learning curves for decision making in supervised learning, within which each approach we are aware of can be classified properly.
-Following this taxonomy, Sec.~\ref{sec:literature} exhaustively reviews approaches that explicitly or implicitly answer questions related to learning curves to make or recommend decisions in the context of supervised machine learning.
+\paragraph{Structure:} This paper is structured into three main parts.
+Sec.~\ref{sec:background} presents relevant background knowledge on learning curves, including formal definitions and the terminology relevant for the remainder.
+Sec.~\ref{sec:curvemodels} presents relevant important concepts that relate to how learning curves are generally modelled.
+Sec.~\ref{sec:taxonomy} contains our main contribution by introducing our framework for categorising methods that utilise learning curves for decision making in supervised learning.
+Following this framework, Sec.~\ref{sec:literature} exhaustively reviews approaches that explicitly or implicitly answer questions related to learning curves to make or recommend decisions in the context of supervised machine learning.
 Sec.~\ref{sec:conclusions} concludes our findings.
+Finally, Appendix~\ref{app:notation} presents a table that overviews the most critical notation used throughout this paper.